 One-third of food produced for human consumption is lost or wasted globally, which amounts to about 1.3 billion tonnes per year, at a global cost to the economy of $940bn.
-As impacts from the COVID-19 pandemic sends ripples through the global supply chain, producers, retailers, and consumers are seeking more advanced and proactive methods to improve product quality and reduce systemwide food waste.
+As impacts from the COVID-19 pandemic send ripples through the global supply chain, producers, retailers, and consumers are seeking more advanced and proactive methods to improve product quality and reduce system-wide food waste.

-By mitigating wasteful practices you actively tackle food waste and work towards achieving other objectives including improving food security, reducing greenhouse gas emissions, lowering pressure on water and land resources and increase productivity and economic growth – helping to ensure there’s enough resource to sustainably support the future global population.
+By mitigating wasteful practices you actively tackle food waste and work towards achieving other objectives including improving food security, reducing greenhouse gas emissions, lowering pressure on water and land resources, and increasing productivity and economic growth – helping to ensure there are enough resources to sustainably support the future global population.

 Digitising the supply chain

 In today’s market, consumer demands and lowering trust in the industry are driving the need for supply chain efficiencies to address expectations of improved sustainability and security of the food we consume.

 Keeping up with these demands requires insight into the journey your products go through as part of the supply chain.
 Small inefficiencies can add up and lead to increased waste during production, transport, and with the end consumer.

 According to a study by Sapio, only 29% of manufacturers admit to truly understanding what having a Digital Supply Chain Network is, with ‘lack of information visibility’ being cited as the biggest challenge for adoption.

 How connecting the supply chain can help -

 As technology evolves, it has the potential to disrupt the food value chain.
 A shift from transparency for compliance to radical transparency for growth creates new opportunities to provide insights that were previously unachievable through traditional means of data sharing.